samueltwallace/spectral-methods/README.md

 # spectral-methods
-Benchmarking Spectral Methods in Various Languages.
+The programs from *Spectral Methods in MATLAB* by Trefethen, translated into Julia.